marcel-baur/rust-project/README.md

 #### GUI-App

 To make the app easier to use we have created a GUI implemented with the gtk library.
-Downloading, streaming or playing the music is now controlled by a simple user interface.
+Downloading, streaming or playing the music can now be controlled by a simple user interface.

-Similar to the shell app, the app can be started either by joining an existing network or creating a new network.
+Similar to the shell app, the GUI can be started either by joining an existing network or creating a new network.

 The interface is divided into two parts:
 - The right side contains a list of your own songs.
 These can be deleted, played, paused and stopped.